Capillary levelling of thin liquid films of power-law rheology: Abstract

 \section{Abstract}

-We find solutions that describe the levelling of a thin fluid film coating a substrate, comprising a non-Newtonian power law fluid, under the influence of surface tension.
-We consider the evolution from both periodic and localised initial conditions.
-These solutions exhibit the generic property that the profiles are weakly singular (that is, higher order derivatives do not exist), at points where the pressure gradient vanishes.
-Numerical solutions of the thin film equation are shown to approach one of the two cases for appropriate initial conditions.
+We find solutions that describe the levelling of a thin fluid film, comprising a non-Newtonian power-law fluid, that coats a substrate and evolves under the influence of surface tension.
+We consider the evolution from both periodic and localised initial conditions as separate cases.
+Particular (similarity) solutions in each of these two cases exhibit the generic property that the profiles are weakly singular (that is, higher-order derivatives do not exist), at points where the pressure gradient vanishes.
+Numerical simulations of the thin film equation, with either periodic or localised initial condition, are shown to approach the appropriate particular solution.